DrK-Lo/EvolutionWorkshop/_cworkshop/week1.md

 * Click the "Continue" button.
 * Submit the application.

-The following steps will be completed after class:

 #### Part 2:
 * Dr. Lotterhos will approve your application after you submit it.